ssmubc/SleepTrackerApp/README.md

 **What my application will do:**
-- My application will track a student's *sleep targets for the week in hours* and store data on their *sleep record throughout the week in hours*.
-Using this information, the tracker will report their *sleep debt (hours of sleep targeted - actual hours of sleep)* or *sleep surplus*.
-Additional console-based questions will be asked from the user on whether they had *exams during the week or not* to compare how exams may or may not have affected the student's sleep time.
-This information can be shown through graphical representation (e.g., bar graph).
+- My application will track a student's *sleep entries for the week in hours* and store data on their *sleep record throughout the week in hours*.
+Additional console-based questions will be asked from the user on what *day of the week* is being recorded, how many *hours they slept*, and whether they had *exams during the week or not* to compare how exams may or may not have affected the student's sleep time.
+The application can also display an image through the GUI-based program.

 **Who will use it:**
 - This application is intended for high school, undergraduate, or graduate students trying to improve their sleep